-988 Suicide & Crisis Lifeline Offers Mental Health Crisis Intervention
+988 Suicide & Crisis Lifeline offers mental health crisis intervention

-Golden West recognizes t the importance of keeping members connected and safe.
+Golden West recognizes the importance of keeping members connected and safe.
 Three-digit dialing codes have long provided easy access to everything from road conditions to community and emergency services.
 Beginning July 16, you will be able to speak with a trained counselor by dialing 988 — a new national mental health crisis and suicide prevention hotline.

 The addition of the 988 hotline is the reason everyone in the 605 area code – and in most area codes across the country – must now dial 10 digits for all calls.
 While doing so might seem like a hassle, it’s a small price to pay to enable those suffering from a mental health crisis to quickly and easily find help.